frnkdnny/frnkdnny.github.io/_posts/2014-07-13-edmontonrush.markdown

 intro-image: edmonton-rush-intro-image.png
 alt: image-alt
 project-date: April 2014
 description: The Edmonton Rush Lacrosse team approach me to give their website for a major facelift.
 The goal was to build a high-impact and visually strong presence on the web.
+categories: projects
 ---

 ![Test Image](/img/portfolio/edmontonrush-detail1.jpg)